-The Hamptons International Film Festival
+The Hamptons International Film Festival (HIFF

 Based on a true story, the film follows the journey of Annie Parker (Morton) who learns she has breast cancer, the disease which she lost her mother and sister to.
 Geneticist Mary-Claire King (Helen Hunt) is a researching the still unidentified link between DNA and cancer.
 "Decoding Annie Parker" depicts the heartbreaking struggle of battling breast cancer and the scientific dedication that led to revolutionary 1990 breakthrough of the BRCA1 gene responsible for many breast and ovarian cancers.